Last updated on March 27th, 2023 at 08:50 pm

 Gift A DIY Flower Press

-Anyone can press flowers, even if they don’t have a garden.
-Foraging for some sweet little wildflowers will provide adorable flowers to preserve and press.
+Anyone can press flowers, even if they don't have a garden.
+Foraging for wildflowers will provide flowers to press and preserve.

 You can customize this flower press by painting it if you so choose.